mitrefccace/iam/README.md

     <Connector port="8009" protocol="AJP/1.3" redirectPort="8443" />
     ```

-3. Set the following fields or accept the defaults:
+1. Field descriptions and default values:

    * `port`: desired **SSL PORT** for OpenAM.
 The default is port `8443`.
    * `keystoreFile`: path where Tomcat will look for the jks keystore.
 This must match the `apache:keystore_dest_path` value in `/root/iam/config/config.json`.
    * `keystorePass`: password associated with your generated keystore; This must match the `apache:dest_keystore_pass` value in `/root/iam/config/config.json`.
    * `keyAlias`: name associated with the Tomcat entry within the keystore; This must match the  `apache:alias` value in `/root/iam/config/config.json`

-### Tomcat Service Configuration
+#### Tomcat Service Configuration

 1. Edit `/root/iam/config/tomcat/tomcat.service`.
 It will look like this: